viemccoy/beatbite/README.md

 If you wish to run beatbite in the command line, you can do so with beatbite_CL.py which will require a .env file with the API keys.

-To do this, simply create a .env folder in the root directory (/beatbite/, not the /beatbite_v1 subfolder) and prepare the following.
+To do this, simply create a .env folder in the root directory (/beatbite) and prepare the following.
 Replace the api_key_here respective with each api key (include the single quotes in the file surrounding the API key).

 OPENAI_API_KEY='api_key_here'